ygauthie/2019-05-09-rstatsnyc_git/README.md

+Also edited 1st line.
 This is an edit in RStudio from LapTop

 Fixed all errors.